raghulkrishna/deepcool-ak620-digital-linux/README.md

 - `hidapi`
 - `psutil`

-You can install the dependencies by running the provided `setup.sh` script:
+You can install by running the provided `setup.sh` script:
 ```bash
 ./setup.sh
 ```